 Offense sets us up for deception-

 In Matthew 24 Jesus describes what life will look like prior to His second coming.
 Jesus predicted that as we near the end of this age people will take offense at just about everything.
 Offense will lead to hate and betrayal.
 Out of all that hate, betrayal and offense, false teachers will arise and lead people away from truth.
 Jesus was doing more than giving as a vision of future events in this verse.
 He was providing insight into the very nature of offense.
 Offense by its very nature causes us to become heavily focused on feelings.
 When feelings are running the show we become unwilling and/or unable to comprehend truth that doesn’t line up with what our feelings are telling us.
 As a result we become sitting ducks for false teachers who tell us what we want to hear, rather than what we need to hear (2nd Timothy 4:3).

 Offense derails us from God’s mission for our lives-

-Most people do not drop out of church or ditch ministry because of big doctrinal disagreements, insurmountable scheduling conflicts or lack of time.
+Most people do not drop out of church or stop participating in ministry because of big doctrinal disagreements, insurmountable scheduling conflicts or lack of time.
 Those are the excuses people use to drop out of church and ministry.
-Most folks drop out of church, and derail God’s plan for their lives in the process due to some petty personal offense they simply refused to let go of.
+Most folks drop out of church, and derail God’s plan for their lives in the process due to some petty personal offense they decided not to let go of.

 Offense produces bitterness-

 Offenses and insults that are not quickly forgiven and forgotten inevitably breed bitterness.
 Hebrews 12:15, teaches that bitterness is a choice, a choice that defiles and ultimately destroys those who choose that path.

 Continually picking-up offense is a sign of pride-